recsyschallenge/2017/live_challenge/Readme.md

 also receive a list of impressions and interactions of the previous day.
 The impressions will also include recommendations from other teams.
+The score will be calculated on all item user pairs a team submitted.
+A submitted recommendations can be interacted with for one week.
+Afterwards, the interactions of a user with that item do not count towards the final score.
+The winning team is the one that achieved the highest sum of their two best scoring weeks.
+The winnner of the challenge will be announced one week after the last submisssion slot.

 Online Data Description:
 ---------------